Meet Our Team

 Khaila Minogue

-Senior Behaviour Support Specialist
+Senior Behaviour Support Practitioner

 Khaila is a Senior Behaviour Support Specialist with over eight years of experience in behaviour support and more than a decade working across community services.
 Her background spans aged care, supported independent living (SIL), and support coordination, giving her a broad understanding of the systems and environments people navigate.